micheledexter/eloquent-javascript/README.md

 # eloquent-javascript
-Exercises from the Eloquent JavaScript
+Exercises from the Eloquent JavaScript book.